 A few winters ago I got an insulated skirt and it was a game-changer.
 (I’m not exaggerating!)
 My puffy skirt meant I could keep my butt warm on the trails – I simply put it on over my pants when I was cold and took it off when I wasn’t.

-In this guide, I’ll break down how to choose the best insulated skirts for snowshoeing, downhill skiing, cross-country skiing, hiking, and running.
+In this guide, I’ll break down how to choose the best insulated skirts for snowshoeing, cross-country skiing, hiking, and running.

 I’ve got everything you need to know about insulated skirts including: